 His repertory included Pylades, Tamino, Florestan, Froh, Steuermann, Narraboth, Matteo, Jim Mahonney,

-Ismaele, Cassio, Vogelsang, Des Grieux (Manon Lescaut), Pinkerton, Luigi, Cavaradossi, Stewa, Lenski,
+Ismaele, Cassio, Vogelsang, des Grieux (Manon Lescaut), Pinkerton, Luigi, Cavaradossi, Števa, Lenskij,

-In 1970, he got so sick that it hampered his career that he gave up in 1972.
+In 1970, he got so sick that it hampered his career, which he gave up in 1972.

 He recorded for Vox, Polydor, Unicorn (complete recording of Saul og David in 1978), and Danacord

 (live and studio recordings 1963–66 – DACOCD623-24).